dachshund-ncu/simpleSingleDishDataReductor/README.md

 # simpleSingleDishDataReductor
 Single dish radio telescope data reductor.
-Designed to work with data, obtained from 32m NCU radio telescope autocorrelator (in frequency-switch mode).
+Designed to work with data, obtained from 32m NCU radio telescope autocorrelator (in both frequency-switch and on-off mode).
 It makes use of the QT interface and pyqtgraph plotting library to interactively visualize the data.

 ### Requirements ###
 Bear in mind, that this package requires AT LEAST python 3.8